 Our respondents also accepted that in some situations it may be right to deny all compensation.
-A total of six questions included conditions for denial: when the owners were not severely burdened, they knew about the regulatory prohibition prior to purchasing the land, the regulation was needed to protect public health, it was a condition for receiving PFC payments, a government agency was providing them with subsidized irrigation water, or their property's value for development had been enhanced by improving the adjacent
+A total of six questions included conditions for denial: when the owners were not severely burdened, they knew about the regulatory prohibition prior to purchasing the land, the regulation was needed to protect public health, it was a condition for receiving PFC payments, a government agency was providing them with subsidized irrigation water, or their property's value for development had been enhanced by improving the adjacent county road.
+In the weighted national sample, 85.6 percent favored no compensation for at least one of these six situations, 58.7 percent did so for at least two, and 31 percent for three or more (Table 21).

-Farmland and ranch land owners opinions as to whether compensation should be denied to agricultural landowners in zero, at least one, at least two for at least times of six scenarios presented in the survey - by region Number of scenarios where favored denying compensation West Southern Plains Northern Plains Midwest South- east North- east National (weighted) Zero or not asked 13.7 14.8 14.4 12.2 20.4 7.5 14.4 At least one 86.3 85.2 85.6 87.8 79.6 92.5 85.6 At least two 57.6 59.6 56.8 63.7 48.6 68.3 58.7 At least three 33.4 31.3 31.8 35.3 20.4 37.9 31.0 Total respondents 314 297 306 303 216 293 300/1,729
+Farmland and ranch land owners' opinions as to whether compensation should be denied to agricultural landowners in zero, at least one, at least two, or at least three of six scenarios presented in the survey\ - by region

+Number of scenarios where favored denying compensation West Southern Plains Northern Plains Midwest South- east North- east National (weighted) Zero or not asked 13.7 14.8 14.4 12.2 20.4 7.5 14.4 At least one 86.3 85.2 85.6 87.8 79.6 92.5 85.6 At least two 57.6 59.6 56.8 63.7 48.6 68.3 58.7 At least three 33.4 31.3 31.8 35.3 20.4 37.9 31.0 Total respondents 314 297 306 303 216 293 300/1,729

-^{}The six scenarios were: limiting compensation to owners severely burdened by the regulations, denying it to owners who knew about the limitations on filling in a wetland but who want government to compensate them for their inability to convert it to farming, denying compensation to farmers who are required to turn cropland adjacent to a river into filter strips in order to protect water used by a city for human consumption, being required by USDA to apply approved conservation practices in order to remain eligible for production flexibility contracts with USDA, being prohibited from using a certain pesticide while receiving from government subsidized irrigation water, and being limited to building two new homes rather than the desired 10 on a 10-acre parcel whose value had been enhanced by the same government's investment in upgrading the adjacent road.
+\The six scenarios were: limiting compensation to owners severely burdened by the regulations, denying it to owners who knew about the limitations on filling in a wetland but who want government to compensate them for their inability to convert it to farming, denying compensation to farmers who are required to turn cropland adjacent to a river into filter strips in order to protect water used by a city for human consumption, being required by USDA to apply approved conservation practices in order to remain eligible for production flexibility contracts with USDA, being prohibited from using a certain pesticide while receiving from government subsidized irrigation water, and being limited to building two new homes rather than the desired 10 on a 10-acre parcel whose value had been enhanced by the same government's investment in upgrading the adjacent road.